Our lives are inextricably linked to the health of our planet. Conflicts over scarce and degraded natural resources are widespread.

 Known as the Aichi Biodiversity Targets, these goals cover everything from avoiding extinctions of threatened species, to reducing subsidies that are harmful to the environment, to protecting 17% of the Earth’s land and 10% of its seas by 2020.
 Although countries have begun planning ways to meet these targets, much more rapid progress is needed.
 Only about 13% of land and 1.6% of our oceans currently lie within protected areas, and half of nature’s most important sites remain unprotected.

 One of the major challenges to achieving these targets is a lack of understanding of how much it will cost countries to reach them.
-CI-Ecuador, the Moore Center and the policy center partnered on a study to determine the costs of achieving the 20 targets in Ecuador, under a variety of different scenarios.
+CI-Ecuador, the Moore Center and the Global Policy team partnered on a study to determine the costs of achieving the 20 targets in Ecuador, under a variety of different scenarios.
 This study is one of the only robust bottom-up estimates available as a data point for the ongoing negotiations on financing targets for biodiversity.
 The resulting report of this study is an official CBD document and is now available to other countries as an example of both the projected cost in one country, and how to determine the costs of achieving the Aichi Targets at the national level.

 Working Across Institutions